pingidentity/ping-cloud-base/profiles/aws/pingaccess/README.md

 # Purpose
-This server profile aims at providing a richer featured PingFederate configuration that can also include deploying PingFederate Artifacts (Integration Kits).
+This server profile aims at providing a richer featured PingAccess configuration that can also include deploying PingAccess Artifacts (plugins).

 ## artifacts
-The artifacts available within the S3 bucket can be deployed to PingFederate through a JSON specification as shown below,
+The artifacts available within the S3 bucket can be deployed to PingAccess through a JSON specification as shown below,

 ```